 Top 4 Reasons to Encourage Your Student to Join Sorority & Fraternity Life

-Community Building - Members of Greek organizations have numerous opportunities to form lasting connections to friends, alumni, faculty and staff to create their home away from home.
+Community Building - Members of SFL organizations have numerous opportunities to form lasting connections to friends, alumni, faculty and staff to create their home away from home.

-Personal development - Each member is encouraged to participate actively in their chapter, as well as in the Greek governance system and other campus-wide leadership activities.
+Personal development - Each member is encouraged to participate actively in their chapter, as well as in the SFL governance system and other campus-wide leadership activities.

 But what about...